natsblog/natsblog.github.io/index.md

-# Nat's Blog

-This website casually chats about the latest topics covered in conferences at the intersection of genomic medicine, artificial intelligence and data privacy.
+This blog casually chats about the latest topics covered in conferences at the intersection of genomic medicine, artificial intelligence and data privacy.

 ## Biography